 As a very unique law firm that is itself a mission-oriented enterprise, we have a deep appreciation for and enjoy working with social entrepreneurs and social enterprises of all sorts.
+For ventures seeking to make an impact on environmental or social issues, we focus on how best to structure the enterprise to achieve its goal, whether that means doing so as a nonprofit, a for-profit or a hybrid entity.
+We have experience advising clients on the most effective and efficient structure for both operational and capital-raising purposes.
 Our clients have included both for-profit and nonprofit social enterprises, as well as both operating entities and investment entities.
-We have participated in various social enterprise sector activities for over a decade and are actively involved in efforts to inspire and support entrepreneurs create and grow successful ventures that have a positive environmental or other social impact on the world.
+We have participated in various social enterprise sector activities for over a decade and are actively involved in efforts to support entrepreneurs in creating and growing successful ventures that have a positive environmental or other social impact on the world.

 At the start-up phase, we help founders determine and form the type of entity that best meets their needs – a for-profit LLC, C corporation or S corporation, a nonprofit public charity or private foundation, or a hybrid form of entity such as a public benefit corporation.
 We have experience working across sectors to find the best structure for each venture.

 For social enterprises structured as nonprofit organizations, we tend to be better positioned than many general corporate lawyers to provide appropriate counsel because we are able to leverage the full sweep of our knowledge of rules governing nonprofit organizations and our particular experience with nonprofit business ventures.
 We regularly combine our nonprofit knowledge with our experience representing all sorts of business ventures to advise highly market-oriented nonprofits on innovative social ventures.